MAT496-Monsoon2025-SNU/-akshitashreyash-LangSmith-MAT496-SNU/README.md

 Lesson 4

 This is on router.
 We learnt how graph can route between direct LLM response and tool execution by inspecting model output and using conditional edges, also learnt using a ToolNode and the tools_condition enables the model to request structured tool calls which are executed and inserted back into message stream.

+LESSON 5

+I learned how to use MessageState with tool binding, how to inspect the output in Langsmith, and how a ReAct style loop allows the mdoel call toold to observe tool outputs and reason further by feeding tool response back into the assistant node.